 One of the inevitabilities I’ve found when it comes to hiking is that no matter how experienced you are, or how good you get at it, you will eventually have a hiccup and take a wrong turn again.
 It can happen on a big mountain, or deep in the wilderness, and yes, it can even happen on what was supposed to be a smaller effort, like the day I headed up to Mount Percival.

 In November I was making a lot of calls to bookstores in New Hampshire about carrying my book, 4000s by 40, and one of those stores was the Water Street Bookstore in Exeter.
-They were one of the first ones to welcome me, and I was asked to bring in a few copies.
+They were one of the first ones to welcome me, and they asked me to bring in a few copies.
 In the spirit of the book, I thought it would be great to go climbing afterwards, but since I didn’t have much time for a big mountain, I settled on Mount Percival.
 I had never climbed it before and wanted to give it a look.

 So cool seeing my book displayed for the first time!